Yu-Tsern/DigitalCertificateLab/lab1/README.md

 echo 01 > serial
 ```

-Second, "openssl.cnf" should be edited as follows.
-You can either edit it remotely through "vim"/"vi" or transfer the file to your computer and edit it with your own editors.
-If you're doing this in the first way, use ":42" to get to line 42, and replace the directory ".demoCA" with "/etc/ssl."
+Second, edit "openssl.cnf" either remotely through "vim"/"vi" or transfer the file to your computer and edit it with your own editors.
+In line 42, replace the directory ".demoCA" with "/etc/ssl."

 ```
  [ CA_default ]